Zoom Instructions for the Virtual Zendo

 Zoom Meeting Environment

 Use the link you were sent to join the group.
-This will be different each week.
+Because of security needs, this will be different each week to include the meeting password which changes.
 As soon as you join you'll find yourself in the "Waiting Room", and you will be admitted to join the group.

 > Your microphone should be automatically muted when you join to prevent cacophany.
 If you aren't muted, please click the little microphone icon to turn your mic off.